 Course Objectives: The project semester is aimed at developing the undergraduate education programme in engineering to include a practical training in a professional engineering setting (a company, top educational institution, research institute, etc.) hereafter referred to as "host organization" as deemed appropriate.
 The participating organizations are ones that are either already visiting Thapar Institute of Engineering & Technology for placement or are forming new relationships for mutual benefit.
-The project semester gives the student an opportunity to translate engineering theory into practice in a professional engineering studies and to the host organization's.
+The project semester gives the student an opportunity to translate engineering theory into practice in a professional engineering environment.
+The technical activity should be related to both the student"s engineering studies and to the host organization"s.
 It should involve tasks and methods that are more appropriately completed in a professional engineering environment and should, where possible, make use of human and technology resources provided by the organization.
 It consolidates the student's prior learning and provides a context for later research studies.
 The purpose of the project semester is to further develop the understanding related to the implementation, design and theoretical aspects of the computer science and its application to the practical problems.
 Many of the subjects that a student had studied in the university have a direct impact on what the student will be doing in the software industry.
 Student will extend and deepen the knowledge of computer science & engineering while working within the span of project semester.